kunal-patel07/NetflixClone/README.md

  - BugFix  :Display name and profile photo
  - if my user is logged in it cant  be able to access to login page and if is not logged in then it won't be able to go to browse
+ - unsubscribe to the onAuth state change callback
+ - registered tmdb api and api call and get access token
+ = call api of now playing movies